Cybelbot/cybel-discord.py/README.md

 ### Stable Version Commands

-> Admin Level commands will require the admin permission.
-Assign a Admin role to the Bot.
+> Admin Level commands will require admin permission.
+Assign an Admin role to the Bot.

 #### **Admin Commands**